|

 Cyldon

-stationary steam engine Fixed cylinder model number13/5 Made by Sydney S Bird & Sons of Enfield Middlesex Circa 1947 - 1953 (Note: The name Cyldon was dreamed up By Sydney Birds sister-in-law and was an Amalgamation of Sydney two son's names Cyril and Donald) Click for Video |
+steam engine Fixed cylinder version Model number 13/5 Made by Sydney S Bird & Sons Of Enfield Middlesex Circa 1947 - 1953 (Note) The name Cyldon was dreamed Up by Sydney Birds sister-in-law and was an amalgamation of Sydney two son's names Cyril and Donald. |

 |